shyd/STM32CubeF4/Projects/STM32F401RE-Nucleo/Examples/UART/UART_Printf/readme.txt

   - This example runs on STM32F401xEx devices.

-  - This example has been tested with STMicroelectronics STM32F4xx-Nucleo RevB boards and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM32F4xx-Nucleo boards and can be easily tailored to any other supported device and development board.